-Christmas Tree with Dog and Cat Coloring Page
+Christmas Tree with a Friendly Dog and Cat Coloring Page

 A dog and cat celebrating Christmas together under a decorated tree